daiiz/bookmarklet-takeout-ai-conversations/README.md

 ## Build bookmarklet

 ```
-$ brew install closure-compiler
+$ npm install
 $ npm run build
 ```

-Use `out/bookmarklet.js` as a bookmarklet.
+The file `out/bookmarklet.js` will be generated as a bookmarklet.

 ## Examples